 2.2 Special article: These articles are invited by Editor-in-Chief of JHSMR.
 They should be written in English and structured as follows: Abstract, Introduction, Main text, Conclusion, and References.
 Abstract should be less than 250 words.
 Special articles should not be less than 2,000 and cannot exceed 3,000 words total (counting from Introduction to Conclusion).

-2.3 Original article: These form the large majority of papers published by the JHSMR.
+2.3 Original article (include Systematic review): These form the large majority of papers published by the JHSMR.
 There is 3500 words and 40 references limit while efforts should be made to keep manuscripts as succinct as possible.
-Full reports should include separate sections entitled Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusion, Ackowledgements and Confricts of interests.
+Full reports should include separate sections entitled Abstract, Introduction, Material and Methods, Results, Discussion, Conclusion, Acknowledgement and Confricts of interests.
 The abstract should contain no more than 250 words.
 The following sections should be included after the text: Acknowledgements, Financial Support, and Disclosures regarding real or perceived conflicts of interest.